thecredibleway/thecredibleway-com/docs/faq/questions/how-can-you-believe-in-miracles-in-a-scientific-age.md

 :::

 Christians believe that God created the universe and its natural laws.
-These laws didn't come about because just because we found them - they exist because they were established by a rational, ordered Creator.
+These laws didn't come about because just because we found them - they exist because they were established by a rational ordered Creator.
 For example, Sir Isaac Newton, discovered gravity circa 1666, then studied motion and the heavens and finally created his famous *Principia Mathematica* in 1687 AD, where he elaborates his laws of motion and his law of universal gravitation.
-This doesn't mean that gravity didn't exist before then and things just floated in the air. **The laws were established by God when He created everything; and because He established these laws, He is also capable of suspending, overriding, or adding to them for a specific purpose.** This is not a violation of the laws but a demonstration of His power over the laws by their very Author.
+This doesn't mean that gravity didn't exist before then and things just floated in the air. **The laws were established by God when He created everything; and because He established these laws, He is also capable of suspending, overriding or adding to them for a specific purpose.** This is not a violation of the laws but a demonstration of His power over the laws by their very Author.
 As C.S.
 Lewis, who was a stoic atheist, once argued in [Miracles: A Preliminary Study](https://www.amazon.com/Miracles-A-Preliminary-Study/dp/B0006D6NES), *A miracle is not an event that contradicts nature, but an event that contradicts what we know about nature